Warner Bros. Studio Tour London – The Making of Harry Potter: Royal opening

-Over a year since the opening of the tour (and nearly twenty years after the complex was converted from an aerodrome to film studios), the site was officially opened by the Duke and Duchess of Cambridge on 26 April 2013.
-On their royal visit, they were accompanied by the Duke's brother Prince Harry and J. K. Rowling, author of the Harry Potter book series, who had been unable to attend the tour's grand opening the year before, amongst other guests.
+Over a year since the opening of the tour (and nearly twenty years after the complex was converted from an aerodrome to film studios), the site was officially opened by the Prince William and Catherine on 26 April 2013.
+On their royal visit, they were accompanied by Prince Harry and J. K. Rowling, author of the Harry Potter book series, who had been unable to attend the tour's grand opening the year before, amongst other guests.
 Several hundred beneficiaries of charities they all support were given exclusive invitations to the tour on the day of the royal visit.
 The royal entourage visited the tour and met many of their beneficiaries, as well as the studios, where they saw some of the props and costumes from Christopher Nolan's The Dark Knight trilogy, before conducting Leavesden's royal opening.

 Tour

 Each tour session typically lasts three and a half hours, and the tour has the capacity to handle 6,000 visitors daily.
-Despite Warner Bros. being the studio behind Harry Potter, the tour is not styled as a theme park due to the fact that Warner Bros. sold the licence to do so to Universal Studios.
+Despite Warner Bros. being the studio behind Harry Potter, the tour is not styled as a theme park because Warner Bros. sold the licence to do so to Universal Studios.
 Instead, visitors get a chance to see up close the detail and effort that goes into a major feature film at the scale of the Harry Potter series.

 Though the standard tour is self guided, allowing visitors to enjoy the tour at their own preferred pace, various guided tours are available at an additional cost.
 Visitors with some disabilities may find, however, that certain guided tours are available to them at no extra cost if they contact the tour in advance.

 Diagon Alley is available to explore virtually on Google Street View.

 A shuttle bus system for tour goers operates between Watford Junction and the Studio Tour.